 ONSPEED AOA provides an optimum energy condition.
 Optimum energy occurs when the blend of airspeed, power and turn performance is “just right” in Goldilocks terms…pull any harder on the stick or yoke and you are expending energy (airspeed or altitude) for no gain in performance, don’t pull hard enough and you are too fast for landing.
 It’s about the AOA at which maximum power is available in a propeller-driven airplane.
 Thrust and drag are balanced and specific power is neutral when ONSPEED.

 Not too many topics can start as much discussion amongst pilots as the age-old debate of angle of attack vs airspeed.
 Like most aviation topics, it depends on what you are trying to accomplish or what mental model you’re building.
 If you are fast and maneuvering, say descending from cruise altitude or starting a loop, then airspeed is your primary energy reference.
 But if you are slow, banked up and turning base to final with an overshooting wind, then using optimum maneuvering AOA as a reference makes more sense.
 Optimum AOA isn’t affected by gross weight, G load/bank angle or density altitude—it’s always the same: no cockpit math required.
 With an accurate, properly calibrated AOA system, it’s easier to maneuver and land the airplane by reference to AOA than computing and referencing airspeed—just do what it takes to maintain ONSPEED AOA.
 The best way to frame the AOA vs airspeed discussion is to think of the two as complimentary concepts—know when to apply each one, and how to blend them.
 As a basic rule, if you are faster than L/Dmax it makes sense to think in terms of airspeed and G, and if you are L/Dmax or slower, then it makes sense to think in terms of AOA.
-If you are slowing down, it’s usually is a matter of transitioning from airspeed to AOA references.
+If you are slowing down, it usually is a matter of transitioning from airspeed to AOA references.

 Energy management is another term that can either confuse or start more “what the hell are you talking about?” discussion.
 In simple terms, energy is nothing more than airspeed, altitude or some combination of the two.
 We can generally use the terms “energy” and “airspeed” interchangeably.
 Technically, energy is power converted into airspeed and/or altitude.
 The pilot manages energy with pitch, power and roll inputs.
-In powered airplanes, sometimes we have “excess power” and we can use the throttle to accelerate or climb, sometimes we don’t, and all of the throttle available still won’t keep the airplane from slowing down or going down (energy is negative).
+In powered airplanes, sometimes we have “excess power” and we can use the throttle to accelerate or climb, sometimes we don’t, and all of the throttle available still won’t keep the airplane from slowing down or going down (energy is negative and drag exceeds thrust).
 We can think in terms of the power-required curve when we assess energy: if we are faster than ONSPEED (the bottom of the curve), then we’ve got excess power (or the ability to gain energy using throttle) and if we are slower, then we don’t.

 All pilots are familiar with the maneuvering envelope of the airplane.
 Some pilots explore the limits of that envelope flying aerobatics or dogfighting, and all pilots explore the aerodynamic limit every time we take off and land or try to extract maximum performance from the airplane.
 If we combine what we know about the maneuvering envelope with what we learned about drag and power-required curves in training, we can develop some helpful maneuvering rules of thumb that can keep us out of trouble if we are trying fly a perfect final approach, handle an engine-out situation, execute a maximum performance climb or extract optimum turn performance from the airplane.